OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 I fixed the error by adding my `PATH` entry before the one added by Docker Desktop.
 :::

-Once we have minikube installed and running, let's go ahead and create a Kubernetes Deployment using our existing image `rolling-deployment-svc`, and expose it on port 5001 as before, using the `--port` flag
+Once we have Minikube installed and running, let's go ahead and create a Kubernetes Deployment using our existing image `rolling-deployment-svc`, and expose it on port 5001 as before, using the `--port` flag

 :::hint